-The property should be insured for not less than £173,000 (ONE HUNDRED AND SEVENTY THREE THOUSAND POUNDS).
+The property should be insured on a reinstatement basis for not less than £250,000 (TWO HUNDRED AND FIFTY THOUSAND POUNDS).

 This is an indicative figure only, based on the current Building Cost Information Service (BCIS) published rates.
 It is good practice to regularly review this figure as building costs can increase rapidly.
 Specific specialist advice should be obtained from the building insurers where necessary.